Roxen (singer): 2026–present: Subsequent releases

+Artistry

+Music critics have described Roxen's music primarily as deep house, while her musical style and appearance have been compared to those of Dua Lipa and Billie Eilish.
+In an interview with București FM, Roxen cited Beyoncé as a major musical influence.

 Personal life

 At the age of 14, Roxen was diagnosed with lyme disease.
 She is vegetarian.
 As of June 2020, she resides in Bucharest.
 At the beginning of the same month, she was allegedly emotionally abused and blackmailed by an ex-boyfriend and obtained a restraining order against him after having made a complaint to the local police.
 In July 2021, the singer came out as non-binary in a TikTok video, and eventually clarified that she identifies with all pronouns.
 Roxen furthermore stated: "Since I was little, I feel like a boy in a girl's body.
 In my previous life I was really a boy".
 However, in 2024, along with her endorsement of pro-Russian and far-right Romanian presidential candidate Călin Georgescu, she stated that she felt manipulated by the LGBTQ community.